latex3/latex3/l3in2e/readme.txt

 discussion and comment.

 Currently all the code is distributed in a format suitable for running as LaTeX2e packages.
 Further documentation may be produced by processing either the individual .dtx files, or the file source3.tex with LaTeX2e.
 The packages may be installed by processing l3.ins with plain TeX or LaTeX.
+In order to produce the documentation, you must have generated the package files.

 This code has been developed over time and has been used in previous versions for prototype implementations, experiments, etc. Its internal